Frederick Stanley Jackson: Covert switch to rugby league

+Return to rugby union, representative honours

+Jackson returned to rugby union, playing for Camborne RFC, Plymouth, and Leicester, and earning 16 caps for Cornwall.
+During this period, Jackson claimed to have been born at Camborne and educated at Camborne School of Mines.

-A Cornish rugby union player (16 Cornish caps), Jackson played 'forward' for Camborne RFC, Plymouth, Leicester and represented A.F.
-Harding's Anglo/Welsh British Lions team in their tour to Australia and New Zealand in 1908.
-Jackson was the Leicester Tigers leading scorer in the 1906–07 season.
-He was reputed to be a powerful goal-kicker and was the star of Cornwall's championship-winning side in 1908 when he led the way in the 17–3 final victory over Durham in front of 17,000 spectators at Redruth R.F.C.'s Recreation Ground.
+Jackson was Leicester's leading scorer in the 1906–07 season, and was the star of Cornwall's championship-winning side in 1908 when he led the way in the 17–3 final victory over Durham in front of 17,000 spectators at Redruth R.F.C.'s Recreation Ground.

+In 1906, Jackson was suspected of professionalism, forcing Leicester secretary Tom Crumbie to admit that Jackson's true identity was Ivor Gabe.
+However, Jackson's use of an alias was not itself a breach of rugby union's rules for amateurism.

+Jackson earned selected in A.F.
+Harding's Anglo-Welsh Lions team for their tour to Australia and New Zealand in 1908.
+He was considered the tourists' best forward and played in the first Test against New Zealand on 6 June 1908.

-Jackson was suspended and recalled from the 1908 Lions tour of New Zealand, where he was considered the tourists' best forward, to be investigated by the Rugby Football Union for professionalism.
-He was accused of playing for the Swinton club under the name of "John Jones" and had represented Swansea under the name of "Gabe".
-Leaving his close friend and Leicester teammate John Jackett in tears on the wind-swept dockside, he sailed from Wellington to Sydney on the Maitai but, for whatever reason, decided he could not return to England and slipped back to New Zealand unannounced, and married Horowai Henderson from Te Araroa and had five children.
+Following the first Test, Jackson was suspended and recalled from the tour to be investigated by the Rugby Football Union for professionalism; a telegram arrived in Wellington on 25 June, reading "Jackson suspended.
+Return him forthwith."
+Leaving his close friend and Leicester teammate John Jackett in tears on the wind-swept dockside, he sailed to Sydney on the Maitai but, for whatever reason, Jackson decided he could not return to England and slipped back to New Zealand unannounced.
+The New Zealand Herald reported in October 1908 that Jackson was in Dunedin, learning of the dredging industry.